abhiee-02/IPFinder-Tool/README.md

-# Projects
-In this folder, I'll showcase my project.
+#IPFinder-Tool

-The first file in this folder is the IPFinder Tool.
-With this tool, users can easily retrieve the IP address of any domain.
-Below, you'll find the code along with some helpful notes.
+In this folder, you'll find the IPFinder Tool coded in Java.
+It allows users to swiftly retrieve the IP address of any domain.
+Below, you'll discover the code accompanied by useful notes.